EstrellaDionis/web-sprint-challenge-advanced-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers below.

 1. What are the main differences between a stateful and a functional component?
+Functional components simply accept data and display them while stateful components implement logic and state.

 2. When does a componentWillMount function be called?
-What about a componentWillUpdate?
+What about a componentWillUpdate? componentWillMount - is called before the component is rendered for the first time.

+componentWillUpdate - is caleld before the re-rendering of the component takes place.

 3. Define stateful logic.
 Stateful logic is logic that is built into a component that can be used for later and by multiple components.
 It can do almost anything including, handling click events and toggles.